rachel-d23/rachel-d23/README.md

 I write posts about what I am studying and learning, as well careers in tech.

 In my free time, I like to
-- read books
+- read books & fashion magazines
 - bike (I built an app to track how many miles I bike!)
 - watch birds
 - bake
 - spend time with my family and friends
-- watching TV and movies
+- watch TV and movies
-- read fashion magazines!